 LinkedIn data shows that the top companies hiring business analysts in India are Tata Consultancy Services (TCS), Accenture, Cognizant, Deloitte, American Express, Evalueserve, Ernst & Young, Amazon and Flipkart.
 This data also shows that the major industries hiring analysts include Information Technology and services, Financial Services, Computer Software, Management Consulting, Banking, Marketing and Advertising, Internet, Retail, Market Research and Human Resources.

 As far as remuneration is concerned, Business Analysts are some of the highest paid professionals in the corporate ecosystem.
-According to Glassdoor, the average base salary for a business analyst in India is INR 6,44,857 per year.
+According to recent industry salary studies, the average base salary for a business analyst in India is INR 6,44,857 per year.
 However, this is just an entry level estimate, with most analysts earning up to INR 12,00,000 per year, especially those who are adept at the latest BA software and tools.
 When it comes to the higher end of the spectrum, established analysts with the right professional experience can take home something between INR 25,00,000 to INR 40,00,000 annually.

 Business Analytics represents a golden opportunity for young professionals to switch to the strategic side of the business.
 While this does involve a lot of hard work and meeting manager/client expectations, it is also a highly paid and well-reputed job that carries with it a lot of responsibility and ownership.